 Generally, business owners who become unemployed from a business they own may only receive benefits for five weeks should they not have enough other employment history during the base period to establish a benefit account.
-More information on Minnesota unemployment benefits for business owners can be found here.
+You can find more information on Minnesota unemployment benefits for business owners online.

 Can I appeal the decision if my Minnesota unemployment benefit claim is denied?

 Minnesota Unemployment Insurance claimants are entitled to a fair and impartial appeal hearing should you want to challenge your eligibility determination.
 Appeals that are filed within a specified timeframe online through your application account or via mail or fax will be granted a hearing by an impartial Minnesota Unemployment Law judge.